Skip to main content

 Can we add unlimited paid time off (PTO) to the employment contract?

 Yes, it is possible to add unlimited PTO to the employment contract in most countries.
-Please state this explicitly on the onboarding tasks in Plane when setting up a new international employee.
-You can make a note under ‘Decide on additional incentives.’
+Please explicitly state this in the onboarding tasks in Plane when setting up a new international employee.
+You can make a note under 'Decide on additional incentives.'
 We recommend you add the same PTO policy to keep it consistent for current and future hires.

 How does my international employee request leave, and where?
 How do I get notified about it?